-Integrated Pest Management (IPM) was developed as an approach in the mid-20th century to address the emerging problems with excessive use of and reliance on synthetic pesticides for pest management.
-IPM aims to minimize economic loss and environmental impact by integrating biological, physical, and chemical pest control practices and strategies.
+Pests include insects, diseases, weeds, rodents, birds, nematodes, and more.
+Over the last century, changes in scale (large fields of one crop), loss of biodiversity (e.g. continuous wheat production), and introduction of exotic insects, diseases, and weeds, have all contributed to a conventional agricultural system with a high potential for pest damage that relies heavily on chemical control.
+Integrated Pest Management (IPM) reduces use of and reliance on synthetic pesticides for pest management by integrating biological, physical, and chemical pest control practices and strategies.
 CSANR has focused its pest management work within WSU on approaches and practices that are more biologically based and/or that are allowable for use on organic farms.

 Crop Protection Pages